 At 6,088m, the Huayna Potosi climb is a bucket list adventure for many travelers visiting Bolivia.

-I’m no stranger to altitude trekking, but I completely underestimated just how tough this climb would be.
+Huayna Potosi is a beast, and I completely underestimated just how tough this climb would be.

-After a 6-hour summit climb, I made it to the top and have shared all my tips and learnings in this guide to climbing Huayna Potosi in Bolivia.
+I’m now sharing all my tips and learnings in this guide to climbing Huayna Potosi in Bolivia.

 Quick Navigation